 1. Add the Berries to the Jar

-In your large mason jar, place the two cups of berries and sugar.
+In your large mason jar, place the two cups of berries, honey, and sugar.
 With a clean hand, squish and squish and squish the berries until you have rendered them into a wonderfully purple, juicy mess.
 Your hand might be stained a bit after squishing — wear it as a badge of honor.

 2. Add the Water